Gary comes from Port Talbot, South Wales and trained as an actor at RADA.

 Since graduating in 1994 he has acted in over 80 productions.
 He has toured nationally and internationally, including work in Russia, Denmark and Azerbaijan.
 His first job was a season of weekly rep at Frinton on Sea summer theatre.

-Last year at RADA he has directed Hamlet for the Foundation Course, Coriolanus for the NYU students, Macbeth for the Shakespeare at Large Course and As You Like It for the Shakespeare in Action Course.
-He has also directed on RADA's Shakespeare Summer School.
+Last year at RADA he directed Hamlet for the Foundation Course, Coriolanus for the NYU students, Macbeth for the Shakespeare at Large Course and As You Like It for the Shakespeare in Action Course.
+He also directed on RADA's Shakespeare Summer School.

 In the Autumn of 2016 he completed a run of The First by Jayne Williams for The Spark Arts.
 This production originated in 2014 and was directed by Adel Al-Salloum.

 In 2016 he directed on both RADA's Shakespeare Summer School and the Shakespeare in Action course where he directed Much Ado About Nothing.
 In that Spring Gary directed Macbeth at RADA for their Foundation Course.

 In 2015 he toured A Tasty Tale by Noël Greig for The Spark Arts also directed by Adel Al-Salloum as well as completing a run of The Chair by Lewis Gibson at Manchester's Royal Exchange Theatre.

 Also in 2015 he directed Othello at RADA.

 In 2014 Gary completed a run of The Pardoner's Tale at Manchester's Royal Exchange Theatre.
 This production began at The Unicorn Theatre and also travelled to The Egg Theatre in Bath.

 Prior to this he was in A Thousand Slimy Things, a version of The Rime Of The Ancient Mariner, directed by Lewis Gibson for Manchester's Royal Exchange Theatre and Tangere Arts, a company Gary had close links with.